-SEL Programs offer the best opportunity to preparing students to thrive in their LIFE & Learning, supporting healthy, happy children who contribute to better communities.
+SEL Frameworks offer the best opportunity to prepare students to thrive in their LIFE & Learning, supporting healthy, happy children who contribute to better communities.
 The following information is provided by a 2016 Congressional brief by CASEL & The Committee for Children.

 WHAT Is SEL?

 CASEL defines social emotional learning (SEL) as "the process through which children and adults acquire and effectively apply the knowledge, attitudes and skills they need to understand and manage emotions, set and accomplish positive goals, feel and show empathy for others, establish and maintain positive relationships and make responsible decisions.
 There are 5 core competencies of SEL, as defined by CASEL: Self-Awareness, Self-Management, Social-Awareness, Relationship Skills & Responsible Decision Making.

 WHO is CASEL?